barneydellar/SpaceTypes/README.md

 const ViewSpace::NormalizedVector v(5, 0, 0); // v = {1, 0, 0}
 ```

 It is an error to create a NormalizedVector with zero values.

-## Adding
+## Adding vectors together

 Vectors from the same space can be added together to produce a new vector: